UEFA European Championship qualifying: Participating teams

-All national teams that are members of UEFA are eligible to enter the qualification for the European Championship.
+National teams that are members of UEFA are eligible to enter the European Championship qualification.
 A total of 56 distinct entities have made attempts to qualify for the European Championship.
-Of those, 55 are still active in the competition.
-Due to political changes, a few of the entities have appeared under multiple incarnations (see the footnotes to the below table), and the East Germany team is now defunct.
+Of those, 55 are still active in the competition as of 2024.
+Due to political changes, a few of the entities have appeared under multiple incarnations (see the footnotes to the below table).
+For instance, the East Germany team has defunct since the German reunification on 3 October 1990.

-Saarland, a former UEFA member, merged into West Germany in 1957 and therefore did not enter the qualifiers of any European Championships.
+Saarland, a former UEFA member, merged into West Germany in 1957.
+As a result, they did not enter the qualifiers of any European Championships.